cbrwx/LSTM_forecasting/README.md

 - Model evaluation: The script evaluates the model using root mean squared error (RMSE) on both the training and test sets.
 Finally, the script plots the training loss for the model.

-- Overall, this script provides a good starting point for anyone looking to build a time series forecasting model using LSTM in Keras.
+- Overall, hopefully this script provides a good starting point for anyone looking to build a time series forecasting model using LSTM in Keras.